Frequently Asked Questions

 Our youngest students are grouped based on age because it has been scientifically proven that during specific age ranges, certain abilities, both mentally and physically either have or have not been developed yet.

-In the Intermediate and Advanced levels, the developmental speed of every person is different, and we base these levels solely on ability.
+In the INTERMEDIATE and ADVANCED levels, the developmental speed of every person is different, and we base these levels solely on ability.
 We split levels up this way to protect our students from injury.

 If you have a concern, you are always welcome to speak with your child’s instructor(s), who will help you and your child understand their level placement and what they may need to work on to advance to the next class level.